Innocent man hurt after Texas bounty hunters broke in and started shootout

 Brannon said the gunfire only stopped because one of the bounty hunters claimed to be a law enforcement officer.

 "So I put my gun down.
 I said, 'Look, I'm coming out,' and I came out.
-They threw the cuffs on me, and they started wailing on me," he said.
+They threw the cuffs on me, and they started whaling on me," he said.

 Brannon said he was hit in the back of the head with a gun and beaten before being dragged outside to where sheriff's deputies were.